British Values

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
 At Withnell Fold these values are reinforced regularly and in the following ways:

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
-Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Fire Service are regular parts of our calendar and help reinforce this message.
+The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
+Each class discusses and sets its own rules that are clearly understood by all and seen to be necessary, thus ensuring that every class member is able to learn in a safe and ordered environment.
+We teach the value and reason behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Our school Behaviour Policy is shared with all stakeholders.
+Children regularly reflect on their learning during lessons and their behaviour during our celebration assemblies.
+Anti-bullying Week and E Safety Day help children to understand how to behave towards each other and how to stay safe.
+Visits from authorities such as the Fire Service are regular part of our calendar of events and help reinforce this message.

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 Children have the opportunity to study Islam, Buddhism and Judaism alongside Christianity.
 We also learn about the Patron Saint days of the British Isles, we look at the culture of some European countries during our theme weeks and we hold assemblies based around major religious festivals and important people.
 Visits also enhance this area of the curriculum.